SunPowered/tfin/README.md

 * 0.1.0 - Sep 24, 2021 - Project structure, basic event and event engine
 * 0.1.1 - Sep 26, 2021 - Accounting module.
 Accounts, ChartOfAccounts, and Transaction events
+* 0.1.2 - Nov 20, 2025 - Rediscovered this project and giving it some new life